 Boat-Building was represented by 10 men, including a Ship-Carpenter on the Sound, but the Bays continued to predominate in this field.

 The Bays also now have their first Post Office, at Manish, where 51 year-old Mary Mackay is the Assistant Postmistress and her 80 year-old mother is the Grocer there.
 Scalpay has it's Sub-Post-Mistress and a Letter Carrier with Tarbert similarly provided for.
 At An-t-Ob, where Mary Galbraith continues as Post Mistress, there are now two Letter Carriers.
-I think we can see the impact of the 1897 opening of the Golden Road in this expanded postal provision on Harris.
+I think we can see the impact of the 1897 opening of the road through the Bays in this expanded postal provision on Harris.